phpbench/phpbench/docs/introduction.rst

 multiple times in order to obtain a degree of *confidence* about the stability of the results.

-As a tool it is highly analogous to the test framework `PHPUnit`_, but instead of *tests* we run *benchmarks* and generate reports.
+As a tool it is analogous to the test framework `PHPUnit`_, but instead of *tests* we run *benchmarks* and generate reports.

 Are There Other Benchmarking Frameworks?